 - Include only the most important information.
 Resist the temptation to overcrowd your card with tons of information, just include enough to make the card memorable and pique the recipient’s interest.

 - Make sure the text is legible.
-The point of your business card is to communicate, so if the text is too small, distorted or excessively stylised, no one will be able to read it.
+The point of your basic business card is to communicate, so if the text is too small, distorted or excessively stylised, no one will be able to read it.

 - Honour negative space.
 Resist the temptation to fill every conceivable millimetre of your card with either text or graphics.
 Here the old adage ‘Less is more’ applies.
 Including some negative space gives the eye somewhere to rest and makes the information you do include stand out.